 ACADEMIC BIO

-She currently works as an NIH post-doctoral fellow in Neurology at Oregon Health Science University in the Oregon Center for Complementary and Alternative Medicine in Neurological Disorders, as well as she is the Founder of MindHeart Consulting.
+She currently works as an NIH post-doctoral fellow in Neurology at Oregon Health Science University (OHSU) in the Oregon Center for Complementary and Alternative Medicine in Neurological Disorders.

 Sará received a B.A. in Linguistics, and a B.A. in Black Studies from Pitzer College in 2005, minoring in Spanish.
 Afterwards, she received a Masters in Afro-American Studies and Political Science from U.C.L.A., where she concentrated in Education.
 During her M.A. program, she studied the politics of the post-racial phenomenon and it’s implications for pervasive educational inequalities.

-Her dissertation research examined the way low-SES urban students express resilience and navigate interpersonal relationships in the context of a school-based yoga and meditation intervention.
-Dr. King’s dissertation also explored the manner in which anti-oppression and restorative justice pedagogical and intervention techniques are necessary components of the movement for social justice in schools, making history as the very first in U.C.L.A.’s department of education to explore the impact of yoga and meditation in urban schools from a neuroscientific and critical theorist/anti-oppression point of view.
+Her dissertation research examined the way low-SES urban students express resilience, navigate well-being, and complex interpersonal relationships in the context of a school-based yoga and meditation intervention, making history as the very first in U.C.L.A.’s department of education to explore the impact of yoga and meditation in urban schools from a neuroscientific and critical theorist/anti-oppression point of view.

 YOGA, MINDFULNESS & MEDITATION BIO